Team-Resurgent/TerminalMenu/README.md

 # TerminalMenu

 A terminal-style menu application for the original Xbox.
-It renders a character buffer (40×30 grid) using Direct3D 8 with a bitmap font, supporting ASCII and Unicode box-drawing characters (U+2500–U+257F).
+It renders a character buffer (40×30 grid) using Direct3D 8 with a bitmap font, supporting ASCII and Unicode box-drawing characters.

 ## Description